COVID-19 surveys halted in Minnesota amid racism, intimidation

 The frequency of problems became clear last weekend when surveyors discussed their experiences, Yendell said.
 A Hispanic surveyor was called one slur “more in the last week than in her entire life,” she said.

-Most people were polite in all areas of the state, but the frequency of intimidating incidents was surprising, said Dan Huff, assistant state health commissioner.
+Most people were polite in all areas of the state, but there were “several” incidents and “a pattern emerged,” said Dan Huff, assistant state health commissioner.
 The state ended the survey rather than continuing without the CDC workers, or sending only white surveyors in largely white rural communities.

 “We found that our white teams had a very different experience, a much more positive experience, but I think from our perspective it’s ridiculous for us to contemplate that,” he said.
 “We choose who is doing this survey on their professional qualifications.”